 Most of us are aware of the importance that keyword research plays in SEO – whether local or organic.
 Whilst it’s relatively easy to identify keywords that will drive traffic, the key component is identifying the right keywords that will bring in the right traffic.
 Some searches are driven by curiosity, others by a specific desire to purchase a service or products.
 And of course it’s the secondary group that we are most interested in.

-There are of course plenty of third party tools to help with keyword research.
+There are of course plenty of third-party tools to help with local keyword research.

 Popular keyword tools:

 If you want to identify search volume for keywords that contain a geo-modifier then some of these tools are useful.
 Each has it’s merits, some are free, some are paid, and each has various data pool sizes / sources etc. And whilst it’s difficult to definitively qualify which has the most accurate data, one way of doing so is by setting up an AdWords campaign & thereafter judging their accuracy with hard data.

 However, it is fair to say that we don’t yet have a ‘one size fits all’ local search keyword tool.
 So in this post we want to explore different methods of carrying out keyword research that is specifically catered for local search.

 The Google AdWords Keyword Planner tool combines data from the keyword tool & traffic estimator.
 Both of those previous tools were replaced by the GAKP.

 How to use GAKP for local keyword research:

 - Choose to ‘Search for new keyword and ad group ideas’